grammaloreto/Whale_MassMortality/README.md

 ### Results

 - Sea Surface Chlorophyll was quantified and during the first months of 2015 (when the event happened) are visible zones near the shore (feeding areas) with high concentration of algae.
-The evidence of Dinoflagellates (*Alexandrium sp.*) in some points with concentrations **> 1 mg/m3** indicate possible HAB that would affected the whales during those periods of time.
+The evidence of Dinoflagellates (*Alexandrium sp.*) in some points with concentrations **> 1 mg/m3** indicate possible HAB that could affected the whales during those periods of time.

 Total Chlorophyll ![](images/chl-dino/penas_chl_15-3.png)